CDT-PRATEEK/Property-Price-Prediction-Website-For-Ghaziabad/README.md

 ### OBJECTIVES

 The aim of the project is –

-v	To analyze the properties in Ghaziabad for different regions, based on parameters such as number of rooms , size , bathrooms etc. From different websites and then scraping relevant information from them to form a Robust dataset.
+*	To analyze the properties in Ghaziabad for different regions, based on parameters such as number of rooms , size , bathrooms etc. From different websites and then scraping relevant information from them to form a Robust dataset.

 *	To successfully apply Data Science tools to refine the dataset further in order to achieve consistency in the data.